Story hits 2-run homer in 9th, Rockies beat Orioles 8-6

 THIS & THAT

-Colorado’s lefties had four hits off John Means, who was in line for the win before the bullpen’s meltdown.
+Colorado’s lefties had four hits off Means.
 Entering Friday, the left-handed Means had allowed a total of four hits to left-handers all season. … The Orioles’ fathers accompanied them on the trip. … Hoffman was recalled from Triple-A Albuquerque to make the start.
-Hoffman lasted five innings and surrendered five runs. … Colorado scored six of its runs with two outs.
+Hoffman lasted five innings and surrendered five runs. … Colorado scored six of its runs with two outs. … The Orioles’ last victory at Coors Field was June 20, 2004.
+In that game, they rallied for a 4-2 win when Brian Roberts hit a ninth-inning grand slam.

 UP NEXT